lukeloken/EOFscripts/README.md

 ## Process raw data from each site individually

+### updated by Rebecca Carvin and Samantha Oliver February 2020

 Each center has the ability to process and analysis their own data using the following functions.
-Their is a workflow script titled: master_run_file.R in the 'scripts' folder.
+Their is a workflow script titled: `master_run_file.R` in the 'scripts' folder.
+Prior to running this script, user's must input site specific information in the `0_master_file.R` script.
+This includes information on site name, study type, time zones, dates, variable names, etc..
+Basically all the meta information that goes along with the data file.

+After loading the site specific info and the data files, the script will process the data and analyze it.
+A number of figures, output data tables will be saved within the git/repo folder on your computer.

 ```